JunhongXu/pytorch-a2c-minecraft/README.md

     obs = remotes.recv()
 ```

+2. 10/02/2017: Minimizing cross entropy loss == maximizing log likelihood

+    In OpenAI A2C baseline implementation, instead of using -log(pi(a)) as the loss function,
+    they use cross entropy: cross_entropy(action_logits, taken_actions) as the policy loss.
+This
+    makes me wonder these two loss functions are equal.
+It turns out that these two are equal.

 # Issues
 1. Import pytorch and than calling agent.startMission() gives segmentation fault.
-A workaround is using mxnet for now.
+A workaround is using tensorflow for now.

+Solved, import pytorch after the first env.reset()